 - How to go Bankrupt if you are already Abroad

 - What affect will Bankruptcy have on you locally?

-Can you still go Bankrupt in the UK if you have moved within the EU
+Can you go Bankrupt if you have already moved abroad – EU?

-Bankruptcy if you have moved outside the EU
+Bankruptcy if you have moved abroad – outside the EU

 If you have moved to a county outside the EU you can still go bankrupt in England & Wales for up to three years from the date you moved.